eddieyue/Twitter-Data-wishes-detector/README.md

 Train L2 regularization logistic regression classier with on the entire set of tweets using stochastic gradient descent as "wish detector".

+Due to the AWS dependency, there are some errors and error rate plot is missing.
+To submit the notebook on AWS could easily fix this problem.

 Please check the notebook here for detail:

 http://nbviewer.ipython.org/github/eddieyue/Twitter-Data-wishes-detector/blob/master/Twitter%20Data%2C%20wishes%20detector.ipynb